 It is important to add the address of the venue if you are not supplying an additional card with that information on.

-The RSVP Details:
+The RSVP Details

-This is usually included at the very bottom of the invitation.
+This too is usually included at the very bottom of the invitation.
 If you are not supplying an additional card for the guests to mail back to you, it is important to include the date you would like a response by, and either an address, phone number, email address or your wedding website.

 - Dietary Requirements

-- About Gifts
+- Gifts Requests

 - Song Requests